The Dark Side of a Cashless Society.

 Take a look at this letter that health insurance company Anthem sent to its policyholders:

-Putting aside the the loss of economic freedom that one must buy health insurance under the Affordable Health Care Act, the Anthem “good news” letter above highlights how easily your digital money can be taken from you.
+Putting aside the loss of economic freedom that one must buy health insurance under the Affordable Health Care Act, the Anthem “good news” letter above highlights how easily your digital money can be taken from you.

 It’s easy to pay more!